 2 Chronicles 18:20-21, Then a spirit came forward and stood before the LORD, saying, ‘I will entice him.’
 And the LORD said to him, ‘By what means?’
 And he said, ‘I will go out, and will be a lying spirit in the mouth of all his prophets.’
 And he said, ‘You are to entice him, and you shall succeed; go out and do so.

 We are the ones who often have wrong assumptions about Him.
-Thinking He was just like us, some lay people, uneducated people, who many times don’t want to study, but eager to be used by the power of the Holy Spirit.
+Thinking He was just like us, some lay people, uneducated people, who many times don’t want to study, but are eager to be used by the power of the Holy Spirit.

-So Jesus was also a scribe, a Jewish teacher, a Rav, a Rabbi.
-He wasn’t just from the Pharisees group.
-The Pharisees were a group of scribes who came from Judea, Jerusalem, and surrounding areas.
-So-called the metropolitan area in Jesus’ time, which was the place for the upper class.
-Jesus was from Nazareth, from up north, from Galilee.
-Lower community area, fishermen community.
-The place where the Zealot movement began, the place where the Maccabean revolt against Rome originated.
-There is a strong recent notion that Jesus was a Rabbi who came from the Hasideans group.
-A group of individuals claimed to be miracle workers in the tradition of Elijah and Elisha, the ancient Jewish prophets.
-A group of scribes from the Galilee area.
+Jesus was not just a member of the Pharisees group; He was also a scribe, a Jewish teacher, and a Rav or Rabbi.
+While the Pharisees were a group of scribes who originated from Judea, Jerusalem, and its surrounding areas, which were considered the metropolitan area of Jesus’ time and home to the upper class, Jesus came from Nazareth, a lower community area known for its fishermen community.
+Galilee, where Jesus hailed from, was also the birthplace of the Zealot movement and the site of the Maccabean revolt against Rome.
+Recently, there has been a strong belief that Jesus was a Rabbi from the Hasideans group, a group of scribes from Galilee who claimed to be miracle workers in the tradition of Elijah and Elisha, two ancient Jewish prophets.

 ———